MPhil: minimum 12 months full time; minimum 24 months part time

 Our Science, Agriculture and Engineering Graduate School also provides training in professional/key skills and research techniques, supports personal development, hosts postgraduate events and has links with several specialist graduate training networks.

-An upper-second-class Honours degree, or equivalent, in physics or an allied subject.
-We may consider applicants on an individual basis with non-standard qualifications and relevant professional experience.
+An upper-second-class Honours degree, or international equivalent, in electrical or electronic engineering, computer engineering or a related subject such as mechanical engineering and physics.
+We will also consider applicants on an individual basis with non-standard qualifications who have significant, relevant industry experience

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.